JuliaLang/www.julialang.org/manual/integers-and-floating-point-numbers/index.md

     Uint64: [0,18446744073709551615]

 This last expression uses several features we have yet to introduce, including [for loops](../control-flow#Repeated+Evaluation:+Loops), [strings](../strings), and [string interpolation](../strings#Interpolation), but should be easy enough to understand for people coming from most mainstream programming languages.

-Integers can also be input in hexadecimal form using `0x` as a prefix, a notation also found in C, Java, Perl, Python and Ruby:

-    julia> 0xff
-    255

-    julia> 0xffffffff
-    4294967295

-There is no literal input format for integer types besides `Int32`, `Int64` and `Uint64`.
-On 64-bit systems, there is no literal syntax for `Int32` values even.
-You can, however convert values to other integer types easily:

-    julia> int8(-15)
-    -15

-    julia> typeof(ans)
-    Int8

-    julia> uint8(231)
-    231

-    julia> typeof(ans)
-    Uint8

 ## Floating-Point Numbers